Theban Tomb 45

 Why is it important to study Theban Tomb 45?

 Theban Tomb 45 is a fascinating case of tomb reuse: the tomb was constructed and partially decorated with painted scenes and texts around 1400 BCE for Djehuty and his family.
-Several hundred years later, the tomb was reused by Djehutyemheb and his family.
-Even though the practice of tomb reuse may call to mind images of usurpation, tomb robbery and destruction, this particular tomb was reused in a non-destructive manner and with consideration for the memory of the original tomb owner.
-The second tomb owner did not vandalise the tomb.
-He left most of the existing decoration in its original state.
-But he also added his own decoration to walls sections that had been left undecorated by the first tomb owner, and he retouched and repainted a number of the original paintings.
-For example, he altered the garments, wigs, and furniture depicted in the tomb to conform to contemporary style.
+In the Ramesside period, the tomb was reused by Djehutyemheb and his family.
+Even though the practice of tomb reuse may call to mind images of usurpation, tomb robbery and destruction, this particular tomb was reused in a non-destructive manner and with consideration for the memory of the first tomb owner.
+The second tomb owner left most of the existing decoration in its original state and added his own decoration to wall sections that had been left undecorated by the first tomb owner.
+He also partially retouched and repainted some of the original paintings, thus updating them to contemporary style and (personal) taste.
+For example, garments, wigs, and furniture depicted in the tomb were altered, and new texts were added to the existing decoration.

-The double occupation of Theban Tomb 45 and the way in which the second occupant dealt with the original decoration make it an excellent starting point for a research project on the mechanisms and motives behind tomb reuse in New Kingdom Egypt, carried out by Dr. Carina van den Hoven at the Netherlands Institute for the Near East (Leiden University).
+The fieldwork project in Theban Tomb 45 forms the starting point for a research project on the phenomenon of tomb reuse in ancient Egypt, carried out by Dr. Carina van den Hoven at the Netherlands Institute for the Near East (Leiden University).

-Tomb reuse was a widespread mortuary practice in Ancient Egypt, yet there is a surprising lack of academic research on this topic.
-The stuy of Ancient Egyptian mortuary practice generally focuses on conceptions of the afterlife, grave goods, and funerary rituals.
-Traditionally, studies of burial monuments have mainly focused on their original construction, decoration, and owner(s), with marginal interest for their continued use and reuse.
+Tomb reuse was a widespread mortuary practice in ancient Egypt, yet there is a surprising lack of academic research on this topic.
+The stuy of ancient Egyptian mortuary practice generally focuses on conceptions of the afterlife, grave goods, and funerary rituals.
+Traditionally, studies of burial monuments have mainly focussed on their original construction, decoration, and owner(s), with marginal interest for their continued use and reuse.
 This is indeed surprising, because the continued use and reuse of monuments forms part of their 'life histories'.
-Furthermore, the documentation of tomb reuse is usually restricted to individual tombs, with limited consideration for its wider historical, cultural, and geographic context.

 What are the aims and objectives of the TT45 Project?